raspberrypilearning/cd-beginner-html-css-sushi/en/step_14.md

 Let's download your code and look at it!

-- At the top left corner of the code panel, click on the menu icon that looks like three lines, and click Download.
+- At the top left corner of the code panel, click on the menu icon that looks like three lines, and click **Download**.

 ![The menu button](images/tktMenuButton.png) ![Menu with the Download option circled](images/tktDownloadMenuCircled.png)

 A zip file will be downloaded.
 It contains all the files for your website.

-- Open up the zip file and find the file called index.html.
-Remember this file is your homepage.
+- Open up the zip file and find the file called `index.html`.
+Remember, this file is your homepage.

-- Double click on index.html to open it up in a **browser**.
+- Double click on `index.html` to open it up in a **browser**.
 Click the links and explore your website in all its glory!

 Can you see the page title at the top of the tab or window?
 Notice the title on each page.
 This is the text you put in between the `<title> </title>` tags.